 The Witches' Pyramid

 Originally, the Witches' Pyramid consisted of only four components.
-However, it is common today for the Witches' Pyramid to be presented with a fifth component, though this component seems to change depending upon tradition and experience.
-Presented here are the original four components To Know, To Will, To Dare, To Keep Silent, and a fifth component To Imagine.
+However, it's common today for the Witches' Pyramid to be presented with a fifth component, though this component seems to change depending upon path, tradition, and experience.

 Being aware of multiple perceptions is key.
-Viewing a situation through multiple perspectives assists in creating awareness, knowledge, and understanding of one's desires and the desires of others.
-Likewise, grasping different perceptions of the same situation allows one to clear the way of deceptions and illusions which may cloud judgement.
+Viewing a situation through multiple perspectives assists in creating awareness, knowledge, and understanding of your desires and the desires of others.
+Likewise, grasping different perceptions of the same situation allows you to clear the way of deceptions and illusions which may cloud judgement.

-When you are casting a spell, crafting an art, taking an action, be certain you are consciously aware.
+When you're casting a spell, crafting an art, taking an action, be certain you're consciously aware.
 In Cunningham's 13 Goals of a Witch, he added "Know Yourself" and "Know Your Craft."
-Aside from looking at all perspectives of the issue at hand, make sure you are balanced in your thoughts and actions.
+Aside from looking at all perspectives of the issue at hand, make sure you're balanced in your thoughts and actions.

 Use these questions to help you To Know:

 What are you going to do?
 What is the purpose or intent of the working?

 What tools do you need?

 Knowledge-wise, are you ready to do this working?

 What will be the result of the working?

 Apply the Rede of "Harm none" to the working.
 Will the result of the working bring harm to none?

 If harm is possible, would the resulting harm outweigh the benefit of the working?
 Will more harm come from not casting the spell?

 Are you willing to accept the risk of negative consequences if there are any?

 This step requires a significant amount of self-discipline because you must be able to act on what you want most, not what is wanted right now.
 Thus, your Will must have unwavering purpose.
 The Witch must stand ready to put the required energy into making their Will manifest.

 Some of these sources remind us to consider our wants, desires, plans, and goals and then break them down.
 We have to determine which are simply on the surface and what our deeper, truer desires are.

-I personally love these constant reminders as that is what we as Witches are meant to do.
-Our Will is individual to us, but we are individuals within a larger community always.
-Our every wish and desire won't always be in line with our true Will.
-Meditate with your Higher Self if need be to help discover your Will.
+I personally love these constant reminders as that's what we as Witches are meant to do.
+Our Will is individual to us, but we're individuals within a larger community always.
+Our every wish and desire won't always be in line with our True Will.

 Consider these questions to hone your focus and intent: